AnnabelWei/FinTech_AIAssistant_Development/Example.md

 - **BERT (Bidirectional Encoder Representations from Transformers)**: Utilise BERT for building a knowledge-based QA system to provide real-time answers to customer queries.
 - **Hugging Face Transformers Library**: Use Hugging Face's Transformers library for fine-tuning BERT on internal documents.

+### Rule-Based System
+- **Custom Rules Engine**: Implement a rule-based system to handle specific scenarios and questions that can be addressed with predefined rules.

 ### Cloud Platform
 - **Amazon Web Services (AWS)**: Utilise AWS for scalable and reliable deployment of the AI assistant.